discentem/nanomdmsandbox/README.md

     Okay finally!
 Time to run Terraform...

+1. Create the TF remote state.
+You don't have to use S3 backend and can use whatever you want but this project used an S3 bucket for ease of collaboration while working on Terraform.
+    ```bash
+    make tf-remote-state-init AWS_ACCOUNT_ID=$ACCOUNT_ID AWS=$AWS_REGION
+    ```

-1. Do the "first run".
-Among other things, this creates nameservers.
+1. Now the "first run" stuff can be launched.
+Among other things, this creates proper Route53 NS associations that can be used to manage all sub-domain or root domain operations for any of the required Route53 records within the module.
     ```bash
     make tf-first-run AWS_ACCOUNT_ID=$ACCOUNT_ID AWS=$AWS_REGION
     ```